 4. Does wind affect how golf balls behave after being teed up?

-Yes, wind changes both direction and distance of your shots.
+Yes, wind changes both the direction and distance of your shots.
 Check the weather forecast before teeing off so you can plan accordingly.

 5. Why is practicing in windy conditions important for playing golf in the wind?